Disney Vacation Club

-The Disney Vacation Club (DVC) is a vacation timeshare program owned and operated by Disney Vacation Development, LLC, a subsidiary of Disney Signature Experiences, a division of Disney Experiences, a segment of The Walt Disney Company.
-It allows buying a real estate interest in a DVC resort via a flexible points-based membership system.
-There are an estimated 250,000 club members.
+Disney Vacation Development, LLC, operating as Disney Vacation Club (DVC), is a vacation timeshare program of The Walt Disney Company.
+The program allows members to purchase a real estate interest in a DVC resort through a points-based system.
+There are an estimated 250,000 members.
+DVC operates under the Disney Signature Experiences segment within the company’s Disney Experiences division.

+DVC offers ownership interests in 13 resort properties located at Walt Disney World Resort in Orlando, Florida and 2 at Disneyland Resort in Anaheim, California, along with 3 stand-alone properties including Aulani in Hawaii, Disney's Vero Beach Resort in Florida, and Disney's Hilton Head Island Resort in South Carolina.
+Units are sold under vacation ownership plans and are used by the company as hotel accommodations when not occupied by DVC members.

 History

-The first Disney Vacation Club property, known as the Disney Vacation Club Resort (later renamed Disney's Old Key West Resort in January 1996), opened on December 20, 1991 at Walt Disney World.
-In 1991, Disney had registered its time share plan with the state of Hawaii but did not establish an escrow agreement with Hawaii at the time of its creation.
-This allowed Disney to advertise its time share company in the state but did not allow for sales.
+The first Disney Vacation Club property, initially known as the Disney Vacation Club Resort (renamed Disney's Old Key West Resort in January 1996), opened on December 20, 1991 at Walt Disney World.
+In 1991, Disney registered its timeshare plan with the state of Hawaii but did not establish an escrow agreement, allowing the company to advertise—but not sell—timeshare interests in the state.
 On January 17, 1992, Disney Vacation Club was incorporated as Disney Vacation Development, Inc.

-On March 30, 1993, Disney Vacation Development Inc announced plans for a 440-unit time-share resort 95 miles south-east of Walt Disney World in Florida with ground breaking on July 28, 1994.
-This resort hotel, today known as Disney's Vero Beach Resort, opened on October 1, 1995, as the Vacation Club Resort at Vero Beach, Florida.
-Disney would then open Disney's Hilton Head Island Resort just five months later on March 1, 1996 in Hilton Head Island, South Carolina.
+On March 30, 1993, Disney announced plans for a 440-unit timeshare resort approximately 95 miles southeast of Walt Disney World, with construction beginning on July 28, 1994.
+The property opened on October 1, 1995, as the Vacation Club Resort at Vero Beach, Florida, later renamed Disney's Vero Beach Resort.
+This was followed by the opening of Disney's Hilton Head Island Resort on March 1, 1996, in Hilton Head Island, South Carolina.

-Disney's Animal Kingdom Villas opened its first phase in 2007 at $17,000 for a membership.
-By September 17, 2008, Disney Vacation Development had two new time share properties being built, Bay Lake Tower and Treehouse Villas in Orlando at existing Disney park hotels and both were to open in 2009.
-Bay Lake Tower's timeshares were expected to open at $18,000.
+In 2007, Disney's Animal Kingdom Villas opened its first phase.
+By 2008, Disney had announced two additional timeshare developments at Walt Disney World: Bay Lake Tower and Treehouse Villas, both located at existing resort hotels and scheduled to open in 2009.

-On October 3, 2007, Disney announced it would open its latest Disney Vacation Club resort on 21 acres it had purchased in Ko Olina Resort, Honolulu/Oahu, with building slated to begin in 2008 with completion in 2011.
-The resort would offer both DVC units as well as standard hotel rooms for guests of the resort.
-With the announcement, DVC filed its remaining paperwork to allow its timeshare units to be sold in Hawaii.
-Three top executives were fired for selling 460 Ko Olina timeshare units for what were deemed unprofitable prices.
-The Hawaii resort opened as Aulani on August 28, 2011.
+On October 3, 2007, Disney announced plans to develop a vacation club resort on 21 acre in the Ko Olina Resort area on the island of Oahu, Hawaii.
+The project included both DVC units and standard hotel rooms, and Disney completed regulatory steps required to sell timeshare interests in Hawaii.
+The resort opened as Aulani on August 28, 2011.

-In early 2011, it was reported that Disney had purchased land near National Harbor, Maryland, a suburb of Washington, D.C., to potentially build a resort similar to the three Disney Vacation Club resorts not located at Walt Disney World.
-In late November 2011, however, Disney announced that it had canceled plans to build a 500-room resort hotel at National Harbor.
+In early 2011, Disney purchased land near National Harbor, Maryland, with plans to develop a resort near Washington, D.C.
+In November 2011, the company announced that the proposed 500-room project had been canceled.